LoopKit/looptips/docs/how-to/low-treat.md

 ## Roller Coaster after Low Treatment

-If you are roller coastering blood glucose after treating lows (going low, quick rise from the treatment carbs, then drop again from Loop's high temps during the rise, and then repeating pattern), here's some tips:</br></br>
+If you are roller coastering blood glucose after treating lows (going low, quick rise from the treatment carbs, then drop again from Loop's high temps during the rise, and then repeating pattern), here are some tips:</br></br>

 * While treating the low, try setting a temporary workout target of an hour to help keep Loop from aggressively treating a rebound.</br></br>
 * Consider lowering your maximum basal rate in Loop (within the Delivery Limits setting).
 This will limit Loop's ability to aggressively treat the rebound rise and allow you to work on getting your settings adjusted, if needed.</br></br>
-* Consider raising your ISF value (for example, if your ISF is set to 50, consider raising value to 55) to help Loop understand that smaller magnitude of insulin adjustment is needed.
+* Consider raising your ISF value (for example, if your ISF is set to 50, consider raising value to 55) to help Loop understand that a smaller magnitude of insulin adjustment is needed.
 In other words, tell Loop that insulin is packing a bigger punch than you'd previously thought.</br></br>

 If your ISF is set to a value that is too low compared to what it really should be, one of the most common symptoms you'll see is a roller coaster of blood glucose where the temporary basals are cycling between zero and strong high temporary rates.
 Here are some example graphs from Looped group.
 These are examples where too low of ISF is more than likely a large factor in the roller coaster (doesn't mean it is the only culprit, and is more difficult to ferret out when food is involved like the second graph).
 But, lightning bolt high temporary basals followed by very quick blood glucose drops and zero temps is usually too low of ISF value...raise the ISF value (e.g., go from 50 to 55) to help Loop know that each unit of insulin is actually having more impact than you'd previously thought.